ojeda/linux/Documentation/kbuild/modules.rst

 2.2 Options
 ===========

-	($KDIR refers to the path of the kernel source directory.)
+	($KDIR refers to the path of the kernel source directory, or the path of the kernel output directory if the kernel was built in a separate build directory.)

 	make -C $KDIR M=$PWD

 	-C $KDIR
-		The directory where the kernel source is located.
+		The directory that contains the kernel and relevant build artifacts used for building an external module.
 		"make" will actually change to the specified directory when executing and will change back when finished.